rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Configurable tolerance for HorizontalPodAutoscalers

-This feature introduces configurable tolerance for HorizontalPodAutoscalers to dampen scaling reactions to small metric variations.
+This feature introduces configurable tolerance for HorizontalPodAutoscalers, which dampens scaling reactions to small metric variations.

 This work was done as a part of [KEP-4951: Configurable tolerance for Horizontal Pod Autoscalers](https://kep.k8s.io/4951) led by SIG Autoscaling.

 ### Configurable container restart delay

-Introduced as alpha1 in v1.32, this feature provides a set of kubelet level configurations to fine-tune how CrashLoopBackOff is handled.
+Introduced as alpha1 in v1.32, this feature provides a set of kubelet-level configurations to fine-tune how CrashLoopBackOff is handled.

 This work was done as part of [KEP-4603: Tune CrashLoopBackOff](https://kep.k8s.io/4603) led by SIG Node.

 ### Custom container stop signals

 Before Kubernetes v1.33, stop signals could only be set in container image definitions (for example, via the `StopSignal` configuration field in the image metatadata).
-If you wanted to modify termination behavior, you needed to build a custom container imnage.
+If you wanted to modify termination behavior, you needed to build a custom container image.
 By enabling the (alpha) `ContainerStopSignals` feature gate in Kubernetes v1.33, you can now define custom stop signals directly within Pod specifications.
-The stop signal is defined in the container's `lifecycle.stopSignal` field and requires the Pod's `spec.os.name` field to be present.
+This is defined in the container's `lifecycle.stopSignal` field and requires the Pod's `spec.os.name` field to be present.
-If unspecified, containers fall back to the image-defined stop signal where present, or the container runtime default otherwise (for Linux, this is typically SIGTERM).
+If unspecified, containers fall back to the image-defined stop signal (if present), or the container runtime default (typically SIGTERM for Linux).

 This work was done as part of [KEP-4960: Container Stop Signals](https://kep.k8s.io/4960) led by SIG Node.